 When you connect OnceHub to your personal calendar account, OnceHub is able to read any calendar in that account to see when you're already busy.
 You can tell OnceHub to block any time when you're busy on your calendar.
 No-one will be able to book a meeting with you at a time when there is already an event on your calendar.

-To see which calendar is connected to your account, go to your OnceHub Account, open the left navigation bar, and select Profile -> Calendar connection.
+To see which calendar is connected to your account, select your profile picture or initials in the top right-hand corner → Profile settings → Calendar connection.

 Busy time terminology

 Different calendar integrations have different terminology for referring to busy time.
 For instance, the Google Calendar integration shows events as either "Free" or "Busy".
 In comparison, Office 365 Calendar and Exchange/Outlook Calendar have many more settings for showing the status of an event.
 These include "Free","Tentative", "Out of Office", and more.